Ethiopian horses

 Ethiopian horses are those breeds or types of horse found in Ethiopia, formerly known as Abyssinia.
-There are about 2.8 million horses in Ethiopia, more than half the total in the African continent.
-Ethiopia reports only the Abyssinian breed to DAD-IS.
-In 2012 the horses of Ethiopia were characterised into eight distinct breeds or types with different regional distributions, including a gravely-endangered feral population, the Kundudo horse.
+There are about 2.8 million horses in Ethiopia, more than half the total number in the African continent.
+In 2016 Ethiopia reported only the Abyssinian breed to DAD-IS.
+In 2012 the horses of Ethiopia were characterised into eight distinct breeds or types with different regional distributions, including a gravely-endangered feral population, the Kundudo; in 2025 these eight were reported to DAD-IS as recognised breeds.

 History

 Horses from Ethiopia, formerly known as Abyssinia, were in the past described as a single type, the "Abyssinian Horse" or "Ethiopian Horse", of variable size, colour and conformation.
 In 1997 two distinct types, the Oromo and Dongola, were described.
 Morphological research published in 2012 characterised eight distinct breeds or types with different regional distributions.

 In 2007 no population data was available to the FAO, and no assessment of conservation status was made.

 Characteristics

 Eight distinct breeds or regional types of horse are found in Ethiopia.